 - Fontawesome: Used as icon set

-- Jan Böhmer - Inital work and Maintainer - Github
+- Jan Böhmer - Initial work and Maintainer - GitHub

 See also the list of contributors who participated in this project.